DineWithMe/Development-Tools/Design Pattern/README.md

 also
 https://www.richardkotze.com/coding/hoc-vs-render-props-react

-## Place restProps in beginning of Props
+## Place restProps in The End of Props

 ```js
 const CustomButton = props => {